Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: KBQA with Answerability Detection

 \section{KBQA with Answerability Detection}

-A {\em Knowledge Base} (KB) (also called Knowledge Graph) $G$ contains a {\em schema} $S$ (or ontology) with {\em entity types} (or types) $T$ and {\em relations} $R$ defined over pairs of types.
+A {\em Knowledge Base} (KB) (also called Knowledge Graph) $G$ contains a {\em schema} $S$ (or ontology) with {\em entity types} (or types) $T$ and {\em relations} $R$ defined over pairs of types, which we together refer to as {\em schema elements} of the KB.
 The types in $T$ are often organized as a hierarchy.
-It also contains {\em entities} $E$ as instances of types, and {\em facts} (or triples) $F\subseteq E \times R \times E$.
-(A KB also contains literals, which we ignore for brevity of notation.)
+It also contains {\em entities} $E$ as instances of types, and {\em facts} (or triples) $F\subseteq E \times R \times E$, which we together refer to as {\em data elements} of the KB.
 The top layer of Fig.~\ref{fig:example}(A) shows example schema elements, while the bottom layer shows entities and facts.
-In {\em Knowledge Base Question Answering} (KBQA), we are given a {\em query} $q$ written in natural language which is translated to a {\em logical form} (or query) $l$ that executes over $G$ to yield an {\em answer} $a$.
-Since a question may have many answers, $a$ is a set.
-In this paper, we will consider logical forms in the form of {\em s-expressions}~\cite{gu:www2021grailqa}, which can be easily translated to KG query languages such as SPARQL, and provide a balance between readability and compactness~\cite{gu:www2021grailqa}.
-We call an s-expression {\em valid} for $G$ if it executes over $G$ without an error.
-When an s-expression executes successfully, it traces a {\em path} over facts in the KB leading to the answer.
-Fig.~\ref{fig:example}(A) shows an example query with a valid s-expression and the path traced by its execution.
-When a query has multiple answers, it has a corresponding path for each answer.
+In {\em Knowledge Base Question Answering} (KBQA), we are given a {\em question} $q$ written in natural language which needs to be translated to a {\em logical form} (or query) $l$ that executes over $G$ to yield a set of {\em answers} $A$.
+Different logical forms, SPARQL~\cite{webqsp}, s-expressions~\cite{gu:www2021grailqa}, programs~\cite{KQAPro}, etc., have been used in the KBQA literature.
+We concentrate on {\em s-expressions}~\cite{gu:www2021grailqa}, which employ set-based semantics and functions with arguments and return values as sets.
+These can be easily translated to KB query languages such as SPARQL, and provide a balance between readability and compactness~\cite{gu:www2021grailqa}.
+We call a logical form {\em valid} for $G$ if it executes over $G$ without an error.
+On successful execution, a logical form traces a {\em path} in the KB leading to each answer.
+Fig.~\ref{fig:example}(A) shows an example query with a valid logical form (using s-expression) and the path traced by its execution.

-We define a question $q$ to be {\bf answerable} for a KB $G$, if {\bf (a)} $q$ admits a valid logical form $l$ for $G$, AND {\bf (b)} $l$ returns a {\em non-empty} answer $a$ when executed over $G$.
-Note that this definition does not address correctness or completeness of the facts in $G$ and therefore of the answer.
-The standard KBQA task over a KB $G$ is to output the answer $a$, and optionally the logical form $l$, given a question $q$, {\em assuming $q$ to be answerable for $G$}.
-Most recent KBQA models~\cite{ye:acl2022rngkbqa,chen:acl2021retrack} are trained with questions, answers and logical forms.
-Other models directly generate the answer~\cite{sun-etal-2019-pullnet,saxena:acl2022seq2seqembedkgqa}.
-Different train-test settings --- iid, zero-shot and compositional generalization --- have been explored and are included in benchmark KBQA datasets~\cite{gu:www2021grailqa}.
+We define a question $q$ to be {\bf answerable} for a KB $G$, if {\bf (a)} $q$ admits a valid logical form $l$ for $G$, AND {\bf (b)} $l$ returns a {\em non-empty} answer set $A$ when executed over $G$.
+The example question in Fig.~\ref{fig:example}(A) is answerable for the shown KB.
+The \emph{standard} KBQA task over a KB $G$ is to output the answer $A$, and optionally the logical form $l$, given a question $q$, {\em assuming $q$ to be answerable for $G$}.